DoryAzar/caligrafy/README.md

 2. [Face Detection and Recognition](https://github.com/DoryAzar/caligrafy/wiki/9.9.2-Face-Detection-and-Face-Recognition)

 ## Learn through examples

-Caligrafy is an outstanding framework for educational purposes.
++ Caligrafy is an outstanding framework for educational purposes.
 We constantly develop instructional video materials to illustrate the main features of the framework.
-Stay on the look for more video tutorials on our you tube channel.
+Stay on the look for more video tutorials on our youtube channel.
 [Caligrafy Video Channel](https://www.youtube.com/channel/UCo0ZZbiHVGlF9lFWFpVhG8g)

++ Projects build using Caligrafy

+    + [Paypost.me](https://paypost.me): Create shareable payment links that accept credit card payments, bank transfers and crypto payments

+    + [Postcart](https://post-cart.com/Postcart/): Service that lets people sell stuff they own or make directly in a post from any social network

+    + [kickposter](https://kickposter.us/kickposter/):  Service that helps designers, makers, entrepreneurs and other creators fund their project ideas with the help of friends and family directly from a post on any social network

 ## Connecting with the Caligrafy Community
 There are several ways for the Caligrafy community to connect: